stolostron/rhacm-docs/console/console.md

   - Your search options depend on your cluster objects.
 See the following examples: name, namespace, status, and other resource fields.
 Auto-complete provides suggestions to refine your search.

   - Any user can search for resources, but results are based on your role-based access control assignment.
 Additionally, if you save and share a Search query with another user, returned results depend on access level for that user.
-For more information on role access, see [role-based access control](../../user_management/assign_role.md).
+For more information on role access, see [role-based access control](../assign_role.md). <!--will update file name-->

   - You can refine your results with specific fields.
 See the following example: